17 Sep What Are Social Media Influencers and How Do I Find Them?

 How Do I Find My Own Social Media Influencers?

-- Reach out to potential influencers via email or social media.
+- Start forming relationships as soon as you can.
+Begin following influencers on your company-branded social media platforms and engaging with them appropriately.
+Reach out to potential influencers via email or social media.
 Ask them if they would be interested in partnering with your brand for compensation.

 How much should I pay a social media influencer?

 Before you bid, calculate both your brand’s and the influencer’s typical conversion rates.
 This will allow you to determine the potential ROI for a collaboration.
 Bear in mind that each influencer will provide you with a different value.
 Your compensation should be relative to the probable outcomes.
 Focus on potential reach to determine fair compensation.

 To determine your budget, think about what you would pay for content through a different medium, such as social PPC or to create a professional video.
 You should be willing to pay the same to receive similar results from an influencer.

 Market research should be able to answer this one for you.
 See what and who your competitors are using to get a feel for the market.
 But at the end of the day, establishing symbiotic relationships with influencers in your market area is key.